MalevolentGods/minecraft-fourtwenty/README.md

 * Append `;%JAVA_HOME%\bin` EXACTLY AS SHOWN and click `OK`.
 Make sure the location is correct; double-check to make sure.

 #### Setup Gradle (Optional)
-Gradle is used to execute the various build tasks when compiling MineColonies.
+Gradle is used to execute the various build tasks when compiling FourTwenty.

 1. Download and install Gradle.
 	* [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.